How to remove diaper blowout stains

 Step-by-step Instructions to removing poo stains

 - Start by removing any excess poop with a plastic spoon or knife.
-If the
+If the stain is a little more liquid, then I use a baby wipe to remove as much as I can, just be sure not to scrub too hard!

 - Thoroughly spray a stain removing substance.
 I use Spray n’ Wash.